UK Mountains Walking, Mountaineering and Equipment Reviews

 During those expeditions I had the opportunity to test out all types of equipment and the Equipment Review page lists most of this gear along with my honest opinion.
 Hopefully that will be of use to anyone considering purchasing equipment.

-Over the years, I have been slowly but surely climbing all of the 2,000 foot mountains in England and Wales as defined by the Nuttalls guides, i.e. 2,000 foot with a 50 foot drop.
+Over the years, I have been slowly but surely climbing all of the 2,000 foot mountains in England and Wales as defined by the Nuttalls guides, i.e. 2,000 foot (610m) with a 50 foot (15m) prominence.
 As a labour of love, I have listed all of these mountains along with the date of ascent on the Mountain Log Book page.
-During 2023 I completed all of the mountains in Wales and hope to complete the English ones in 2024.
+During 2023 I completed all of the mountains in Wales and in July 2024 I completed all of the English ones with Pillar Rock being the final mountain.
 I have created a database SQL file and also a spreadsheet containing the list.
 Anyone who reads this and would like an electronic copy of the full list of Mountains, get in touch and I'd be happy to provide it free of charge, but be warned, it gets very addictive!
-In the meantime, have a look around the site, read the reviews and reports and let me know what you think.
+In fact, so much so that I am now tackling the Marilyn group of mountains.
+These can be any height but must have a prominence of 521 foot (150m).
+Obviously some Nuttalls are Marilyns and vice versa so I was off to a good start anyway.
+These live on the Marilyn Log Book page.

 UK Mountains Blog 2024